Triple H: World Championship Wrestling (1994–1995)

 In early 1994, Levesque signed a one-year contract with World Championship Wrestling (WCW).
-In his first televised match, he debuted as a villain named Terror Risin', defeating Keith Cole.
-His ring name was soon modified to Terra Ryzing, which he used until he was renamed Jean-Paul Lévesque in mid-1994.
+In his first televised match, he debuted as a heel named Terror Risin', defeating Keith Cole.
+His ring name was soon modified to Terra Ryzing, For the first few months of his career, he wrestled primarily on WCW Pro, WCW Worldwide, and WCW Saturday Night.
+On two occasions, he unsuccessfully challenged WCW World Television Champion Larry Zbyszko.

+in mid-1994, Levesque adopted the new ring name Jean-Paul Lévesque.
 This gimmick referred to his real surname's French origins, and he was asked to speak with a French accent as he could not speak French.
 He began using what would become his popular finishing maneuver, the Pedigree, during this time.

-Lévesque had a brief feud with Alex Wright that ended on December 27 at Starrcade with Wright pinning him.
-Between late 1994 and early 1995, Lévesque briefly teamed with English wrestler Lord Steven Regal, whose upper class British gimmick was similar to Lévesque's character; in real life, they became close friends, and Regal would serve as his right-hand man behind the scenes in WWE decades later.
-The tag team was short-lived as Lévesque left for WWE (then WWF) in January 1995 after he and WCW could not come to terms on a new contract.
+He faced Johnny B. Badd in a series of matches for the WCW World Television Championship, and teamed with Paul Roma to repeatedly unsuccessfully challenge WCW World Tag Team Champions Stars and Stripes.
+Lévesque had a brief feud with Alex Wright, including a pay-per-view on December 27 at Starrcade '94: Triple Threat with Wright pinning him.
+In December 1994, Lévesque teamed with English wrestler Lord Steven Regal, whose upper class British gimmick was similar to Lévesque's character; in real life, they became close friends, and Regal would serve as his right-hand man behind the scenes in WWE decades later.
+Levesque left WCW in January 1995 after failing to come to terms on a new contract.